cesargmm/ansible-role-tui/README.md

   127.0.0.1
 ```

-Here are some ansible-playbook command examples:
+You can execute the ansible-playbook command by using the following examples:

 ```bash
 ansible-playbook -K -c local -i inventory/hosts playbooks/main.yml